-The Open Adoption Advice column was accidentally launched in the spring of 2015.
+The Open Adoption Advice column launched in the spring of 2015.
 As I prepared for and delivered a series of webinars, I realized there was a hunger for not only general knowledge about orienting on the child, but also situation-specific information on dealing with common issues in open adoption: The profile.
 The Wait.
 Boundaries.
 Levels of openness.
 How to tell the child his story.
 Healing from wounds.
 Staying open even when it’s hard.
 And so on.

 Don’t see your question above?
 Ask.